Quansight-Labs/ndindex/docs/indexing-guide/slices.md

    - Half-open semantics are generally undesirable to apply to extensions to slicing on non-integer labels.
-For example, the pandas [`loc`](pandas:pandas.DataFrame.loc) attribute allows slicing string labels (like `df.loc['a':'f']`), but this syntax always includes both ends.
+For example, the pandas {external+pandas:attr}`~pandas.DataFrame.loc` attribute allows slicing string labels (like `df.loc['a':'f']`), but this syntax always includes both ends.
 This is because when you slice on labels, you probably aren't thinking about which label comes before or after the one you want, and you might not even know.
 But this same reasoning also applies to integers.
 You're probably thinking about the index that you want to slice up to, not the one before or after it.

      Furthermore, if label slicing used half-open semantics, to slice to the end of the sequence, you'd have to use an [omitted](omitted) `end`, instead of